armandojaleo/CosmoEmbedings/simulator/README.md

 ---

-Use this folder to test, extend, and explore the CosmicEmbeddings protocol locally.
+Use this folder to test, extend, and explore the CosmoEmbeddings protocol locally.
 The simulator now provides a complete demonstration of the SDK's capabilities, including real embedding generation, cryptographic signatures, and cosmic validation.